Skip to content

 Active --> [*]: shutdown()

-initialize() is called lazily the first time the plugin is used, not when it's registered.
-This avoids startup overhead for plugins that may never be invoked. shutdown() runs when the plugin is removed from the registry or when the process exits.
-Both methods have default no-op implementations, so you only override them if your plugin needs setup or cleanup logic.
+Key behaviors: initialize() is called lazily the first time the plugin is used, not at registration.
+This avoids startup overhead for plugins that may never be invoked. shutdown() runs when the plugin is unregistered or on process exit.
+Both have default no-op implementations — override only if your plugin needs setup or cleanup.

 Registering Plugins

-Once registered, the pipeline automatically uses your plugin for any matching MIME type (extractors), backend name (OCR), processing stage (post-processors), or validator name (validators).
+Get the appropriate registry for your plugin type and call register().
+Once registered, the pipeline automatically dispatches to your plugin based on MIME type (extractors), backend name (OCR), processing stage (post-processors), or validator name.

 Cross-Language Plugins

-Plugins written in Python can integrate directly with the Rust extraction pipeline.
-The PyO3 bridge layer handles all type conversion between Python and Rust automatically.
+Plugins written in Python can integrate directly with the Rust extraction pipeline via PyO3 FFI.
+The bridge layer handles all type conversion automatically.

 sequenceDiagram